 Configuration file directories

-Note: The most accurate list of settings available for a given configuration file is in the
+A detailed list of settings for each configuration file is provided in the

-.spec file for that configuration file.
+.spec file named for that configuration file.
 You can find the latest version of the

 About the default files